 Family Responsibilities: Moving your entire family to Kansas City may not be feasible.
 You have the option of completing the Pharm.D. program at any one of our three sites: Kansas City, Columbia or Springfield.
 Please see Why UMKC? for more detailed information.

 Student Life: Our students come from a wide range of backgrounds, and many have significant personal responsibilities outside school.
-However, once they enter pharmacy school, they are working towards the same goal – to become a pharmacist.
+However, once they enter pharmacy school, they are working toward the same goal – to become a pharmacist.
 Our students develop strong relationships with each other and the faculty through our student organizations and their faculty advisors.
 They are very active in the community and all dedicate time to leadership and professional development outside of the classroom.